kcnaiamh/engineering_lab/AWS Infrastructure Provisioning with Pulumi/01/README.md

 **Problem With This Design**

 1. Only checks if MySQL is up and running before starting NodeJS application.
 Not when application is running.
-   So, if MySQL crashes or if not unreachable, NodeJS application will have no clue.
-So does a devops, as there is no monitoring for healthcheck and logging.
+   So, if MySQL crashes or if not unreachable, NodeJS application will not work properly.
 2. MySQL availability is checked from NodeJS EC2 by probing to MySQL default port.
    If the default port required to changed in future 'check-mysql.sh' file need to be updated in NodeJS EC2.
    In case of firewall block the connection, NodeJS application will not start.
 3. For each Application server which depends on MySQL will need to have 'check-mysql.sh' file.
-4. No cerntralized monitoring for healthcheck data of all the services.
+4. No centralized monitoring for healthcheck data of all the services.
-5. Private IP address of MySQL need to be set manually in NodeJS application.